top of page

 Further, immediately after death, a believer is “with” the Lord.
 This happens to the repentant robber when Jesus is on the cross.
 Jesus says “today you shall be with me in paradise” (Luke 23:43).
 Paul says in 2 Corinthians 5:8, “We prefer to depart from this form of embodiment and take up residence with the Lord”.
 Immediately upon death, a believer is with the Lord Jesus.
 Paul emphasizes this in Philippians 1:23, acknowledging that to depart from this life is to immediately be with Christ.
 This state is better than the spiritual life on earth.
 This state is being with Christ in a disembodied state.
 The final state is an embodied state after the return of Christ in resurrection bodies.

-These truths do not contradict the possibility of reincarnation for both non-Christians, who God may reincarnate so they can be saved through the gospel, and Christians, whose final resurrection may happen through reincarnation at the time of Christ’s return.
+These truths do not contradict the possibility of reincarnation for both non-Christians, who God may reincarnate so they can be saved through the gospel, and Christians, who may return via reincarnation to be fully sanctified and become like Christ.
 I am not simply suggesting those possibilities from my imagination.
-The Bible gives evidence that God may do those things, as will be explained later in this chapter.
-Again, “reincarnation” was not a word penned until the 19th century, so “resurrection” or “rising up” may be, at times, synonymous with reincarnation.
-The common Christian belief that the final resurrection will be a reanimation of dead corpses, as opposed to something like reincarnation happening, is never explicitly stated in the Bible.
+The Bible gives evidence that God may do those things, as will be explained later in this section.
+“Reincarnation” was not a word penned until the 19th century, so “resurrection” or “rising up” may be, at times synonymous with reincarnation.
+But this just shows universal reincarnation is possible, not that it is true.

 Recent Posts